jalanb/whyp/readme.md

 	> cd ..
 	> }

-Then the what command can show that up is a function
+Then the what command can show that up is a function.
+It also adds a shebang line to allow easier output to a script file

 	$ what up
 	#! /bin/bash